kognise/repl.it-api/README.md

 ### Close the Connection

 We **super ultra very much recommend** doing this before exiting your program.
 It's as simple as the below code.

+You don't need to do this for web repls.

 ```javascript
 await client.close()